AngelFreak/ansible/roles/angelfreak.heartbeat/README.md

 Requirements
 ------------

-This role requires Ansible 2.2 or higher.
+This role requires Ansible 2.2 or higher, and platform requirements are listed in the metadata file.

-This role is tested and verified on the following platforms:
-Ubuntu Xenial

 Role Variables
 --------------